maxmind/minfraud-api-java/README.dev.md

 - Ensure you have a clean checkout of `master` and that the subdirectory `.gh-pages` either does not exist or is a clean checkout.
   - We'll be generating commits.
+- Review open issues and PRs to see if any can easily be fixed, closed, or merged.
+- Review `CHANGELOG.md` for completeness and correctness.
 - Set a version and a date in `CHANGELOG.md` and commit that.
   - It gets used in the release process.
+- Bump version in `README.md` if appropriate.
+  - You don't need to update the version. `./dev-bin/release.sh` does this.
 - Run `./dev-bin/release.sh`
+  - This will package the release, update the gh-pages branch, bump the version to the next development release, upload the release to GitHub and tag it, and upload to Sonatype.
 - This will prompt you several times.
 Generally you need to say `y` or `n`.
 - You'll be prompted for your ssh key password, GPG key password, and GitHub.com username and password several times depending on your